matt-42/vpp/README.md

 ```

 These types provide accesses to the pixel buffer and to other piece of
-information usefull to process the image.
+information useful to process the image.
 In contrast to std::vector,
 assigning an image to the other does not copy the data, but share them
-so no accidental expensive deep copy happend.
+so no accidental expensive deep copy happen.

 ```c++
 image2d<int> B = A; // B now points to A's data.